 Winchester is mainly famous for its magnificent Cathedral previously mentioned, and for the famous people who are buried there.
 Do you know Jane Austen, the English writer?
 She lived and died in Winchester.
-Hence, the Cathedral and all places around it are busy and packed with tourists from everywhere.
-Nonetheless, it still appeared to me as a peaceful place.
-I found it enjoyable, and I even spent an extra-time to sit at a café, staring at the monument, the people… and enjoying the sun!
+Hence, the Cathedral and all places around it are busy and packed with tourists.
+It still felt more peaceful than I expected.
+I even spent time relaxing at a café, staring at the monument, the people… and enjoying the sun!

 The city centre was full of life.
 Starting at the statue of King Alfred (so huge! and I did not even know who he was… shame on me!), you can find so many pubs along the main street and even further.
 I stopped at the pub ‘Bishop on the Bridge’, enjoying the lovely terrace just above the river.

 To escape the crowd and chill a bit, you can follow the Itchen river that crosses the town centre.
 It is ideal for short strolls with many gardens to find a quiet spot.
-If you climb to the St Gil’s Hill (around 15min from the town centre), you will get lovely views of the city with the castle, the cathedral, and the main street.
+If you climb all the way up to St Gil’s Hill (around 15min from the town centre), you will get lovely views of the city with the castle, the cathedral, and the main street.

 Where is Winchester?

 Winchester is in the south of England, close to Southampton.
-It is easy to get there by train, by bus, by car or even by plane, from either Southampton or London.
+It is easy to get to Winchester for a day trip by train, by bus, by car or even by plane, from either Southampton or London.

 Did you like this article about my day in Winchester?
 Add it to your Pinterest board: